Because No One Wants To Be Disliked

-It’s alright to ignore your turn signals when no one is behind you or in the lane next to you.
+It’s OK to ignore your turn signals when no one is behind you or in the lane next to you.
 Just try not to make it a habit.
-Their purpose is to warn people what you’re about to do so they can keep themselves safe as well.
+Their sole purpose is to warn people what you’re about to do so they can keep themselves safe as well.

 What if you and another driver both decide to switch into the same lane at the same time?
 If neither of you use your blinker, both of you figure it’s safe to go for it.
 Then you end up moving for the same spot at the same time because neither of you knew otherwise.

 Bonus Tip: When turning into a parking lot from the main street, use your blinker to signal your turn.
 Not only will the car behind you know to slow down, the cars exiting parking lot will know it’s okay to pull out since you’re turning in anyway.